 Extra flavoring to Ready Brek: Then you can maple syrup, honey, cinnamon, nuts, peanut butter, jam, seeds and so on.
 I wonder how well lemon curd works with Ready Brek – do you think it would go well?

-Ready Brek Protein Packed Bites: Perfect for packed lunches – simply blitz 100g pumpkin seeds and 100g pitted dates in a food processor; next add 50g grated carrot, 2 grated eating apples and 125g Ready Brek and a little hot water.
-Roll into balls and place on a lined baking tray – placing in the fridge for 1 hour.
+Ready Brek Protein Packed Bites: Perfect for packed lunches – simply blitz 100g pumpkin seeds and 100g pitted dates in a food processor.
+Next add 50g grated carrot, 2 grated eating apples and 125g Ready Brek.
+Add a little hot water.
+Roll into balls and place on a lined baking tray.
+Place in the fridge for 1 hour.

 Ready Brek Flapjack: In a saucepan heat 400g soft spread, 300g butter and 7 tablespoons of golden syrup.
 Add 3 mashed bananas, and slowly stir in 900g or Ready Brek.
 At this point you can optionally add in chocolate.
 Line a deep tray and add the mixture.
 Cook for 25 minutes at 180 degrees/Gas mark 4.
 Allow to cool then cut into shape.

-Ready Brek Smoothies: Again utilizing frozen fruit and sneaking in some spinach (or kale) just add a tablespoon of Ready Brek and 150ml semi-skimmed milk to 100g of strawberries and a handful of blueberries.
+Ready Brek Smoothies: Again utilizing frozen fruit and sneaking in some spinach (or kale).
+Add a tablespoon of Ready Brek and 150ml semi-skimmed milk to 100g of strawberries and a handful of blueberries.
 You could then experiment with the fruit and maybe even add some honey.
 If you are feeling really healthy you could try switching the fruit for vegetables.